-This weekend when I was teaching at a Youth Mental Health First Aid seminar, I met a woman who is the co-founder of a Mindfulness program which I thought sounded like a fantastic program to become involved in for Mental Health Awareness Month.
+This weekend when I was teaching at a Youth Mental Health First Aid seminar, I met a woman who is the co-founder of a Mindfulness program which I thought sounded fantastic.
 There are so many wonderful training programs about mental health and wellness, as well as techniques which can be learned to help cope with mental health challenges, and this sounded like something very promising.

 So what is mindfulness, anyway?
 It is pretty simple, actually.
-Mindfulness is the quality of being aware, really aware.
+Mindfulness is the quality of being aware, really aware, of right now.
 In the case of mental wellness, it means being aware of your state of mind, emotions, body, circumstances, surrounding environment, and effects of behaviors.
 It might be easy to think of mindfulness as a form of meditation, a type of meditation that brings you to full realization of yourself without being overtly affected by outside forces.

 There are some benefits to practicing mindfulness:

 1.)
 Anyone can do it, because the practice of mindfulness does not require anyone to change who they are, just how they think about things.
 Since no one has to change to become mindful, the results may be longer lasting than other strategies.

 2.)
 Science has been showing us that taking some time to be quiet or to slow down, on occasion, is beneficial to personal health.
 Part of being mindful comes from taking extra time to think and discover the self and realize what connections have an effect on us.